Nelsonchris1/dbt-snowflake/README.md

-# The dbt funcdermental course provides a very comprensive introduction to dbt cloud IDE, DBT models, Connecting dbt to respective datawarehouses, Testing deploying dbt model.
+The dbt funcdermental course provides a very comprensive introduction to dbt cloud IDE, DBT models, Connecting dbt to respective datawarehouses, Testing and deploying dbt model.

-# In this little project,  I created fine grained access to snowflake warehouse by creating development and production environment evironment and granting access to certain users
+In this little project,  I created fine grained access to snowflake warehouse by creating development and production environment evironment and granting access to certain users.